nordmanndev/ubuntu-server-setup/README.md

 ⌨️ You will also be asked to provide a `hostname` for your server.

+⌨️ During configuration of Postgres, you will be asked to specify which role to add and whther they should be a superuser or not.

 ⌨️ When setting up Postfix and configuring System Updates and Notification Settings, you'll be asked for

 - the System Administrator's email address (to **receive** notifications)
 - the email address that'll be associated with **send**ing emails.
 This setup uses [Sendgrid](https://sendgrid.com/), so you need to use a Sendgrid verified email address for this.

 > This script assumes that the email address you supply is associated with your sendgrid domain. `myhostname` is therefore extracted from this email address.
 So, if your "mail_from" email address is josh@example.co.zm, then example.co.zm will be used as `myhostname` in the Postfix setup.

+⌨️ You will be asked to confirm that you want to have unattended upgrades.

 ⌨️ You will also have to specify some **folder names** for